-Numbers represent self guided hunters who hunted at least one day within each hunting discipline, by season and state.
+Hunting Pressure numbers represent self guided hunters who hunted at least one day within each hunting discipline, by season and state.

 Hunters may duplicate across hunting disciplines hunting more than one season.
 Meaning the same hunter is likely a deer hunter and spring turkey or waterfowl and so on.

 An illustration would be John Smith bow hunted Iowa, gun hunted Missouri deer season and spring turkey hunted Missouri and Kansas all in the same calendar year.
-He would be counted 4 times on the pressure numbers.
+He would be counted 4 times on the hunting pressure numbers.

 Same for many waterfowl and upland bird hunters.
 It is common for waterfowl hunters to also upland bird hunt.
 It is common for upland bird hunters to hunt more than one state.
 A single hunter may be listed under more than one category and again in more than one state.

 Adding up all the numbers does not equal our total membership.

 To gain a more accurate perspective of hunting pressure do this.

 Compare any hunter numbers within one category and state to total number of hunting days in a season then the amount of land available.We also control hunters through an online or telephone reservation system to prevent overlap.

 Most importantly however is our management of properties.
 It is based on their hunter carrying capacity.
 Carrying capacity is number of hunting days a unit or individual property can sustain per hunter.
 Based on the amount of actual huntable acreage for any one spot.